-The partnership must keep the certification for as long as it may be relevant to the partnership's liability for section 1446 tax.
+The partnership must keep the certification for as long as it may be relevant to the partnership's liability for section 1446 of the Internal Revenue Code tax.

 Chart D. Documentation for Foreign Partners\

 IF you are a THEN provide to the partnership Form

 nonresident alien W-8BEN.

 foreign corporation W-8BEN-E.

 foreign partnership W-8IMY.

 foreign government W-8EXP.

 foreign grantor trust W-8IMY.

 certain foreign trust or foreign estate W-8BEN.

 foreign tax-exempt organization (including a private foundation) W-8EXP.

 nominee W-8 used by beneficial owner.